 Scopa Card Game Rules

-Scopa (also known under the names of its variations like Scopone, Scopetta, or Scopone Scientifico) is a traditional card game for individuals or 2-3 equal teams.ย
+Scopa (also known under the names of its variations like Scopone, Scopetta, or Scopone Scientifico) is a traditional card game for individuals or 2 to 3 teams.

 • What is Scopa?